goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `mutatemax()`

-Changes the max supply of a treasury.
+Changes the max supply of a group.

 - asset `new_max_supply`: the new max supply to set.